excln/BmsONE/docs/readme_en.txt

 BmsONE is an editor for bmson files.
 Bmson is a new music game format derived from BMS.
 See [6.
 Links] for more information about bmson.

-This application currently supports v0.21 bmson only.
-Other versions are not supported.
+This application currently supports v0.21 bmson. v1.0 bmsons are partially supported, that is, they can be input and converted into v0.21 to edit.
+It is also possible to output them as v1.0 if you change settings.
+However, editing data added at v1.0 is not supported properly yet.
+(Some fields in BMS information can be edited with `Extra fields' form.)

 The latest version of this document can be found at following URL: http://sky.geocities.jp/exclusion_bms/bmsone.html